 1. Disable Fast Boot

-Open the Start Menu and type Power Options to get to the Power menu, then click Choose what the power buttons do in the left panel.
+Here, click Choose what the power buttons do on the left sidebar.
 You’ll need to provide administrator permission to change the settings on this page, so click the text at the top of the screen that reads Change settings that are currently unavailable.

 powercfg /hibernate on

 Virtual memory is a feature Windows uses to dedicate a part of your hard drive as pretend RAM.
 Of course, the more RAM you have the more tasks your system can handle at once.
 So if Windows is close to maxing out true RAM, it dips into virtual memory.

 Some users have reported that Windows 10 can change virtual memory settings, causing boot issues.
 You should thus have a look at your virtual memory settings and see if you can change them to fix the slow boot problem.

 Type Performance into the Start Menu and choose the Adjust the appearance and performance of Windows.